otto-de/api-guidelines/topics/quality-standard.md

 * happy API consumers (if changes to an API are not properly managed, users become dissatisfied.)

 ### https/SSL certificates

+* Our API uses and requires HTTPS to guarantee confidentiality, authenticity, and integrity.

 ### Unified authentication